 Instructions

-- Over high heat, in a pot, add a couple of tablespoons of water and sweat onions until translucent.
-Add garlic and half of the fresh coriander (cilantro) and fry until softened.
-Do this with continuous stirring to avoid these sticking to the pot.1 large Onion, 4 large Garlic cloves, ½ cup Coriander (cilantro)
+- In a large non-stick pot or Dutch oven over high heat, add 2 tablespoons of water (or 1 tablespoon of olive oil) and sauté finely diced onions until translucent.
+Add crushed garlic and half of the chopped cilantro, cooking until the cilantro is wilted.1 large Onion, 4 large Garlic cloves, ½ cup Coriander (cilantro)

 Video